Adaptive Nonparametric Perturbations of Parametric Models with Generalized Bayes: Discussion

 \section{Discussion}

-We proposed NPP models to robustify parametric Bayesian models, guarding against misspecification without sacrificing data efficiency.
-We also developed a generalized Bayes approximation to NPP model posteriors that enjoys more scalable computation and implementation.
-The basic technique is: (1) use a backup nonparametric or semiparametric model that is consistent for the target of inference and (2) mix the parametric posterior with the nonparametric posterior based on how well the parametric model describes the data.
+We showed how adding a nonparametric perturbation to a parametric Bayesian model can robustify the model, guarding against misspecification without sacrificing data efficiency.
+We then developed a generalized Bayes posterior that achieves these same properties, but enjoys more scalable computation and implementation.
+The basic technique is: (a) use a backup nonparametric or semiparametric model that is consistent for the target of inference and (b) mix the parametric posterior with the nonparametric posterior based on how well the parametric model describes the data.
+Overall, gNPP models offer a practical approach to combining scientific domain knowledge with flexible machine learning models, by regularizing inferences from a nonparametric model towards a parametric model.

-The robustness and efficiency of NPP models bear analogy to the properties of doubly robust estimators used for causal inference.
-Specifically, consider a doubly robust estimator that uses a parametric outcome model and a nonparametric propensity model.
-When the outcome model is well-specified, the estimator will converge at a parametric rate.
-When the outcome model is misspecified, the estimator will still converge to the true effect, but at a slower rate \citep{Bang2005,Antonelli2020}.
-An NPP model with a parametric outcome model perturbed by a nonparametric outcome model offers the same guarantees, even without a propensity model.
-But the NPP framework is not restricted to causal functionals.

-Overall, NPP models offer a practical approach to combining scientific domain knowledge with flexible machine learning models, by regularizing inferences from a nonparametric model towards a parametric model.